OF SPECIAL INTEREST

 FROM AVIATION WEEK

-NASA Administrator Bill Nelson on NASA’s Future: Nelson sat with Aviation Week editors and discussed a variety of issues facing the Agency.He was asked about the future of the post-ISS termination in 2030, the outsourcing of launch services, Starliner, Artemis, sustainable aviation, China competition, and much more.
+NASA Administrator Bill Nelson on NASA’s Future: Nelson sat with Aviation Week editors a few weeks ago and discussed a variety of issues facing the Agency.He was asked about the future of the post-ISS termination in 2030, the outsourcing of launch services, Starliner, Artemis, sustainable aviation, China competition, and much more.
 Check it out at: https://aviationweek.com/space/budget-policy-regulation/nasa-administrator-bill-nelson-agencys-future!

 Aviation Week also has an article on how Western Space Agencies are gearing up for a new era of lunar exploration; see: https://aviationweek.com/space/space-exploration/western-space-agencies-gear-new-era-lunar-exploration.
 See more in the News: Humans in Space section.